jasonbayton/11ty/_src/android/what-is-android-15-private-space.md

 Private Space conforms to all of the device-wide policies applicable with work profile deployments, this includes such restrictions as preventing app installation from unknown sources, for example.

-In company-owned work profile deployments (COPE) this also includes application policies; allow & block list policies that would apply to the parent profile, preventing unfettered access to Google Play, also apply within the Private Space.
+In company-owned work profile deployments (COPE), this also includes application policies; allow & block list policies that would apply to the parent profile, preventing unfettered access to Google Play, also apply within the Private Space*.
 This prevents end-users circumventing enterprise policy by simply installing disallowed apps within the Private Space.

+*This is currently only supported on AMAPI, for customDPC EMMs, administrators are not able to restrict the applications users install within the Private Space.
+Consider this before enabling it.

 Finally, for company-owned work profile devices, the Private Space can be fully disabled to prevent its use entirely.